Accounting

 How this works in NetSuite

 For teams running on NetSuite, the variance analysis workflow tends to follow the same pattern every month.
-Someone runs a comparative financial report or a saved search to pull the trial balance.
+Someone runs a comparative financial report or saved search to pull the trial balance.
 The data gets exported into Excel.
 Columns are added for dollar change, percentage change, and explanation.
-The accountant then filters for large movements, opens a separate tab to pull transaction detail for each flagged account, and starts writing.
+The accountant filters for large movements, opens a separate tab to pull transaction detail for each flagged account, and starts writing.

 What a better workflow looks like

 The goal is not to remove accountants from variance analysis.
 It is to remove the manual assembly work so they can focus on what actually requires judgment: validating the drivers, identifying real issues, and ensuring the financials tell the right story.
-Variance analysis is not where accounting teams should spend their time.
-It is where they should apply their judgment.
-The difference is whether the work is prepared for them or assembled by them.

 Variance analysis should not start with a blank spreadsheet.
 See how Maxima prepares explanations, traces movements to underlying transactions, and streamlines close review.